jakecoffman/crud/README.md

 ### Getting started

-Check the example directory for a simple example.
+Check the example directory under the adapters for a simple example.

 Start by getting the package `go get github.com/jakecoffman/crud`

 Then in your `main.go`:

-1. Create a router with `NewRouter`
+1. Create a router with `NewRouter`, use an adapter from the adapters package or write you own.
-2. Add routes with `Add`
+2. Add routes with `Add`.
-3. Then call `Serve`
+3. Then call `Serve`.

 Routes are specifications that look like this: